dgattey/Not-Enough-Todo/README.md

 # Not-Enough-Todo

-Hey Guys,

-this modification adds a new and improved Todo-List to the game.
-It will help you manage your base building much better!
+This modification is a new and improved todolist.

+## Features
+ - Force support
+ - Multiple levels of subtasks
+ - Multiplayer and Singleplayer optimized
+ - Nice and fancy gui

+### Credits to Firerazer for finding alot of bugs!

 I have a [Discord](https://discord.gg/rVpjuh4) for discussion, etc.
 If you want you can support me on [Patreon](https://www.patreon.com/LuziferSenpai).